ZhunC/ZhunCollection/content/notes/application/2025-05-27-Communication-with-SPI.md

 ---
 # SPI Communication Protocol Guide

 This note is a record as I learn this communication protocol coming up in work.
-Serial Peripheral Interface (SPI) is a method/fashion for microcontrollers to send and ask for information from peripherals like sensors, memories/registers, etc. It has shown up frequently for [[Realization|prototyping]] purposes.
+Serial Peripheral Interface (SPI) is a method/fashion for microcontrollers to send and ask for information from peripherals like sensors, memories/registers, etc. It has shown up frequently for [[Application|prototyping]] purposes.

 ## Wiring